-If you are at all like me, you love being outdoors in the elements and sun.
-I confess I do love the glow of a tan on my olive skin.
+If you are like me, you love being outdoors in the elements and sun.
+I confess I love the tan's glow on my olive skin.
 But I will get burnt if I am not careful, especially now that I am older.
-I have never used traditional sunscreens; I always felt that I got more sunburnt with them than without.
+I have never used traditional sunscreens; I always felt more sunburnt with them than without.

-When I would go to the beach or surfing, and I knew I would be out for hours, I would instead apply zinc to areas that I knew burned more easily.
-I found nothing worked quite as well as zinc (and it turns out its way healthier for you to use as well- so win-win!).
+When I would go to the beach or surf, and I knew I would be out for hours, I would instead apply zinc to areas I knew burned more efficiently.
+I found nothing worked as well as zinc (and it turns out it's way healthier for you to use as well - so win-win!).

-Gradually getting exposure to the sun every day is healthy for us, and nature provides us with Vitamin D that our bodies need.
-We all try to be careful when out in the sun, but sometimes we end up with what can end up being a painful sunburn.
-But what can you do to soothe naturally and restore your burnt skin?
+Gradual exposure to the sun is healthy for us, since nature provides us with the Vitamin D that our bodies need.
+Of course, we all try to be careful when out in the sun, but sometimes we end up with what can end up being a painful sunburn.
+But what can you do to naturally soothe and restore your burnt skin?

 - Aloe Vera: This has always been my go-to remedy to revitalize my sunburnt skin.
-It turns out it is also the most common natural remedy for the burnt areas.
-I prefer to grow my own aloe vera plant to be super fresh; a bonus is super easy to maintain.
+It is also the most common natural remedy for burnt areas.
+I prefer to grow my aloe vera plants.
+In fact, a bonus is that they are easy to maintain.

 - Apple Cider Vinegar: Get a spray bottle and fill it with ACV, keep it in the fridge, and when you get burnt, spray it onto the burnt area.

-- Potato Peels: Provide moisture and carry natural anti-bacterial properties that aid in regeneration.
+- Potato Peels: Both privides moisture and carries natural anti-bacterial properties that aid regeneration.

 - Lavender Essential Oil: Relieves sunburn and can also prevent peeling.

-- Yogurt: Spread full-fat, plain, unsweetened yogurt on the burnt area and leave on there until it warms, then rinses off.
-It will help your skin to cool and replenish itself.
+- Yogurt: Spread full-fat, plain, unsweetened yogurt on the burnt area and leave it on until it warms, then rinse off.
+It will help your skin to both cool and replenish itself.